rcalix1/ProbabilityDensityFunctionsFromNeuralNets/README.md

 The code in this repo (written in python) is the companion to the upcoming book:

+### Collaborators

-Probabily Density Functions with Deep Learning: Applications to the Engineering Sciences By Ricardo Calix
+Probabily Density Functions and Deep Learning: Applications to the Engineering Sciences

+By Ricardo Calix

+### Contact
+Ricardo A. Calix, Ph.D.

+### Notices
+Released as is with no warranty